philocalyst/NetLine/README.md

 The `hs.focus` module is used if available (for DND detection) but is optional.

+## Thanks to
+https://github.com/FuzzyIdeas/IsThereNet For the idea and implementation details, this is more or less a port of that into hammerspoon.

 ## Troubleshooting

 ### The status line doesn't appear